Dj9321/SpringLearning/README.md

  * Enabled all actuator endpoints
  * Added Dependency: Swagger
  * Added Dependency: Gson
- *
+ * For different application.properties > Try to keep properties in sync

 # To Do
 * Update dependency versions.
 Spring boot starter parent.
 Currently 3.5.5

 #Security
 * Check in applicaiton.properties file
 * For DB custom table: check customer table for username & Password
+* If you forgot pwd, just add one more user in customer table.
 * for default table check user table

 # Postgres SQL